piyushsharma67/TaskManagementApp-Kotlin-/Readme.md

 Upcoming features:

 1.Schedule tasks.
-2.Alerts 10 mins before the task when it is scheduled.
+2.Alerts 10 mins before the time when it is scheduled.

 Flow of the APP is as follows: